yatharth-2906/crophawk-api/README.md

 ```

 ## Usage in JavaScript
-To use the API in a JavaScript application, follow the example below:
+To use the API in a JavaScript applications, follow the example below:

 ```js
 const fetchFertilizerRecommendation = async () => {